elkogerville/MSG_Nbody/README.md

 The MSG_Nbody Python package offers an efficient, fully vectorized 3-dimensional NumPy implementation leveraging Numba of the particle-particle N-body simulation algorithm by integrating the motion of stellar particles under their combined gravitational attraction.
 [Initial conditions](Initial_Conditions) of different galaxy models in equilibrium are provided, including a Hernquist spherical galaxy and a simple disk galaxy.
 The algorithm for generating spherical galaxy initial conditions of different masses and scale lengths is also provided for further customizations.
 Yet, any set of initial conditions can be used as inputs to the simulation code, which will integrate their motions and save snapshot files directly to a directory.
 On a reasonably powerful personal computer, the code can support up to ~20,000 - 30,000 particles with runtimes on the order of a couple of days, using the numba compiler.
 Lowering the number of particles (N<15,000) will yield computation times of a couple minutes to a couple of hours.
 Therefore, this package aims to provide an accessible N-body simulation code in Python that is simple to set up and modify yet still simulates the effects of gravity with reasonable accuracy.
 The package also comes with a fully integrated Python toolkit to analyze simulation snapshots.

 ## Documentation and How to Use
 For an in-depth overview of how to use MSG_Nbody, please see the [MSG_Nbody Documentation Notebook](Tests/MSG_Nbody_Documentation.ipynb), which demonstrates how to set up and run an N-body simulation between two colliding disk galaxies with 6,000 total particles.
 In the [Tests](Tests) folder, there are numerous programs for the user to try, including initial condition generation scripts, N-body merger simulation programs, and simulation animation scripts.
-The 'Generate_Spherical_Galaxy_Conditions' notebook demonstrates how to use the spherical_galaxy method to generate initial conditions for a spherically symmetric galaxy.
 The N-body simulation code is flexible, however, and can take any set of initial conditions in the form of NumPy arrays as inputs.
 The code below demonstrates how easy a simple 1:1 merger between two Hernquist spherical galaxies is to run.
 ```python
 from MSG_Nbody import *
 # load initial conditions